 - Can I take a bad debt deduction for money I paid a contractor who never started on my home remodeling project and now can't be found?

-- In 2009, I claimed a nonbusiness bad debt on a loan I made to my brother-in-law.
-During Christmas in 2010, he surprised me by repaying me in full.
+- Last year I claimed a nonbusiness bad debt on a loan I made to my brother-in-law.
+During Christmas of this year, he surprised me by repaying me in full.
 He said he won some money gambling.
 What should I do?
 Do I need to tell the IRS that I was repaid?